alemart/surgescript/docs/reference/number.md

 `equals(x)`

 Compares the number to another number `x`.
-Since this routine performs a comparison between floating point numbers, it's recommended to use [Math.approximately()](math#approximately) instead.
+This routine performs a comparison between floating point numbers.
+It's recommended to use [Math.approximately()](/reference/math#approximately) instead.

 *Arguments*